Commission on Cancer's Quality of Care Measures

 Commission on Cancer (CoC), which collects standardized data from CoC-accredited health care settings to measure cancer care quality.

-The data presented below is included in the CoC's quality of care measures for colon and rectal cancer, and are for 2015, the most recent year for which data is available.
-(Data provided by the National Cancer Database.)
+The data presented below is included in the CoC's quality-of-care measures for colon and rectal cancer, and are for 2017, the most recent year for which data is available.
+(Data is provided by the National Cancer Database.)

 The purpose of the data is to compare the care of colorectal cancer patients at UC San Diego Health with other CoC-accredited cancer programs regionally and nationwide.
 UC San Diego's results compare favorably in all below measures.
 For more information about quality and safety measures, see